Kinto/kinto/docs/tutorial.rst

         }
     }

-And now, Mary can access the record:
+And now Mary can access the record:

 .. code-block:: http